forsling/fiskta/README.md

 fiskta --loop 1000 --idle-timeout 5000 --input log.txt find "ERROR"
 ```

-This will loop every second, but stop after 5 seconds of no new data.
+This will loop every second, but stop after 5 seconds of no input growth (file size unchanged).
 Use `--idle-timeout 0` to wait forever.

 ## Exit Codes